radhikark2302/Django-Orm/README.md

 ## Overview
 Django ORM (Object-Relational Mapper) allows developers to interact with databases using Python code instead of raw SQL.
 It provides an abstraction layer to simplify database queries, relationships, and migrations.
+This repository is dedicated to writing Django ORM queries from **easy to hard**, helping developers understand and master Django's database operations.

 ## Features
 - Simplified database interactions